-Using the lever on the back of the seat frame, lift up on the lever and tilt the seat forward locking it in place with the seat prop.
+Using the lever on the back of the seat frame (SD models), or on either side of the back of the seat (SDL models) lift up on the lever and tilt the seat forward locking it in place with the seat prop.
 Remove the bolts and hex nuts from the manual bag.

 Note: The positive battery terminal is marked POS. (+) (a).
 The negative battery terminal is marked NEG. (-) (b).
-See Figure 2-20.

-Note: If the positive battery cable (c) is already attached, skip ahead to Step 6.
-See Figure 2-20.
+Note: If the positive battery cable (c) is already attached, skip ahead to step 4.

-- Locate the cables routed through the conduit along the inward facing side of the battery and separate the positive and negative groupings (each group will be zip-tied together). - 3.
-Slide the red boot (d), if present, back along the positive cable grouping.
-See Figure 2-20. - Attach the positive cable grouping (c) and positive cable for the 12V outlet (if equipped) to the positive battery terminal (a) with the bolt (e) and sems nut (f).
-See Figure 2-20.
+- For SD models follow the instructions below in (a).
+For SDL Models follow the instructions below in (b): - a.
+Remove the red boot (d), if present, from the positive battery terminal (a) and attach the red cable (c), positive cable for the electric deck lift (if equipped) and positive cable for the 12V outlet (if equipped) to the positive battery terminal (a) with the bolt (e) and hex nut (f).
+See Figure 2-21.